emissary-ingress/emissary/README.md

 Step 5: Deploy the test backend service: `kubectl apply -f backend.yaml`

+Step 6: Apply the example policy: `kubectl apply -f example-policy.yaml`

-Step 6: Do some curls with different kinds of credentials (or no credentials) against `<host>/backend/public/`, `<host>/backend/private/`, and `<host>/backend/private-scoped/` to see different behaviors.
+Step 7: Do some curls with different kinds of credentials (or no credentials) against `<host>/backend/public/`, `<host>/backend/private/`, and `<host>/backend/private-scoped/` to see the different example policies in action.

 You have two options for authentication.
 You can acquire a jwt on the client side somehow (either manually for use with curl or